Bob shared some pictures of his mother with me. She was the spitting image of my mum. They were without doubt half-sisters.

 |Bob's mum Patricia|

 We never shared the news with my very old and frail mother.
 She'd never have understood and thought the world of her father, so why upset her?
-Sadly she passed away never knowing she had a sister.
+Sadly she passed away never knowing she had a sister who had also died several years before knowing about her roots.

 |My dad Norman|